 But perhaps the most worrying signal for the future of the platform came from an inside source who told The Wrap that layoffs were coming for more than 70 percent of HBO Max's development staff.

-The rumored layoffs are said to be part of a major restructure to eliminate redundancies that came out of the merger of Warner Media and Discovery.
-When the merger was announced in May, WMD leadership expressed a goal to cut $3 billion in costs over the next two years, so a significant headcount reduction isn't exactly a surprise.
+A significant headcount adjustment like this isn't exactly a surprise.
+The rumored layoffs are said to be part of a major restructure to eliminate redundancies created by the merger of Warner Media and Discovery.
+Upon the merger announcement in May, WMD leadership expressed a goal to cut $3 billion in costs over the next two years.

-However, it sounds like the HBO Max side of the business will suffer the lion's share of the attrition.
+However, it sounds like the HBO Max side of the business will suffer the lion's share of the cuts.

-Shelved DC films could signal HBO Max may spin off or sell content to another streamer.
+Shelved DC films could signal plans to spin off or sell content to another streamer.

 The unexpected cancelation of Batgirl's release, as well as earlier talk in April about restructuring the DC vertical of HBO Max, may offer some clues.
 WBD could be planning to sell its DC content to another platform or spin it off entirely.